 Julie Bear Don't Walk

 Julie’s last name, Bear Don’t Walk, comes from her husband, Scott Bear Don’t Walk, an American Indian and a member of Crow Tribe of Montana.
-The name originates in a vision his great grandfather had of very old bear hunting for salmon in river, which represents sacred healing and lifelong wellbeing.
+The name originates in a vision his great grandfather had of a very old bear hunting for salmon in a river, which represents sacred healing and lifelong wellbeing.
 By taking this name, Julie accepts the responsibility and privilege that comes with helping people follow their path to wellbeing.